nestjs/docs.nestjs.com/content/recipes/typegoose.md

   ]
 }).compile();
 ```
-Overall, between the docs of the Typegoose module and Typegoose, you can attain a strong basis to  work with Mongoose in a much more powerful/ typed manner with NestJS.
+Overall, between the docs of the Typegoose module and Typegoose, you can attain a strong basis to work with Mongoose and NestJS in a much more powerful and typed manner.

 Should you have any further questions, you can ask them on the [NestJS Discord channel](https://discord.gg/nestjs).
-Go to the .
+Should you find issues with the [Typegoose](https://github.com/typegoose/typegoose) or the [Typegoose module](https://github.com/m8a-io/m8a) packages, please report them to their respective repositories, as the Nest team do not maintain these libraries.